khulnasoft/pr-insight/docs/docs/tools/improve.md

 ![code_suggestions_as_comment_open.png](https://khulnasoft.com/images/pr_insight/code_suggestions_as_comment_open.png){width=512}

-Note that the `Apply this suggestion` checkbox, which interactively converts a suggestion into a commitable code comment, is available only for PR-Insight Pro 💎 users.
+Note that the `Apply this suggestion` checkbox, which interactively converts a suggestion into a commitable code comment, is available only for Khulnasoft Merge Pro 💎 users.

 ## Example usage